A Heavy Traffic Theory of Matching Queues: Phase Transition: General Arrivals and Pricing Policy

-This gives that the pdf defined in \eqref{eq: gibbs} is the hybrid distribution given by \eqref{eq: hybrid_distribution}.
-While this is consistent with the result in Proposition \ref{prop: bernoulli}, note that we cannot apply Theorem \ref{theo: case_2_itm} in this case because the pricing curves under two price policy have jumps, and so do not satisfy the Condition \ref{ass: c_pol}.
-This suggests that the Condition \ref{ass: c_pol} may not be necessary in Theorem \ref{theo: case_2_itm}, and is possibly an artefact of our proof.
+Therefore, $\operatorname{Gibbs}(g)$ as defined in \eqref{eq: def_gibbs} is the hybrid distribution given by \eqref{eq: hybrid_distribution}.
+While this is consistent with Proposition \ref{prop: bernoulli}, we cannot directly apply Theorem \ref{theo: case_2_itm} because the control curves under the two-price policy have jumps, and so do not satisfy Condition \ref{ass: c_pol}.
+This suggests that the Condition \ref{ass: c_pol} may not be necessary in Theorem \ref{theo: case_2_itm}, and is possibly an artifact of our proof.
 While relaxing Condition \ref{ass: c_pol} is future work, note that it is not too restrictive because all polynomials satisfy it.
-Any continuous pricing curve can be then approximated by a polynomial arbitrarily well due to the Stone-Weierstrass theorem.
+Any continuous control curve can be then approximated by a polynomial arbitrarily well due to the Stone-Weierstrass theorem.
+The proof of Theorem~\ref{theo: case_2_itm} is presented in Section~\ref{sec: proof_itm}.